← Back

 Next add the connection credentials for your postgreSQL database.
 You will need to match the settings on your database.
 For example, if the database allows encryption, you will need to toggle the 'SSL Mode' value to match it.
 Once credentials have been entered, click 'Test' to test the connection.
 If the Test is successful, click 'Save.'
 The PostgreSQL driver will now show up in either System DSN or User DSN lists.
 Enter PostgreSQL Creds in Windows Postgres Driver Added

-1. Import from Postgres to Excel using ODBC Driver
+The Top 3 Ways to Import from Postgres to Excel

 In Excel, click on Data > Get Data > From Other Sources > From ODBC.
 Then select the PostgreSQL option from the drop down menu and click 'ok.'
 Enter the user name and password and click 'connect.'
 Import to Excel from ODBC Configure Excel Connect to PostgreSQL